protono/hello-algo/algos.md

 Looking at the previous code, since the space occupied by the array `dp` is omitted, the space complexity is reduced from $O(n)$ to $O(1)$.

 In dynamic programming problems, the current state is often only related to a limited number of previous states.
-At this time, we can only retain the necessary states and save memory space through "dimensionality reduction".
-This space optimization technique is called "rolling variables" or "rolling arrays".
+At this time, we can only retain the necessary states and save memory space through "dimensionality reduction". **This space optimization technique is called "rolling variables" or "rolling arrays"**.

-14.2.
-Dynamic Programming Problem Properties
+### 14.2 Dynamic Programming Problem Properties

 In the previous section, we learned how dynamic programming solves problems by decomposing them into subproblems.
 In fact, sub-problem decomposition is a general algorithm idea, with different emphases in divide-and-conquer, dynamic programming, and backtracking.